Physical activity overcomes the effects of cumulative work time on hypertension prevalence among Brazilian taxi drivers

 Abstract

-The aim of this study was to assess the physical activity profile of taxi drivers and its relationship with hypertension prevalence in this group of workers.
-Cross sectional exploratory study.
+BACKGROUND: The aim of this study was to assess the physical activity profile of taxi drivers and its relationship with hypertension prevalence in this group of workers.
+METHODS: Cross sectional exploratory study.
 Between November 2008 and April 2009, 491 taxi drivers from Rio de Janeiro, Brazil, answered a questionnaire focusing on previous hypertension diagnosis, occupational characteristics and physical activity habits.
 Two logistic models were developed to determine risk factors related to hypertension and to find variables associated with a higher probability of sedentarism.
-Hypertension prevalence was 22.6%.
+RESULTS: Hypertension prevalence was 22.6%.
 The workload of the group investigated was high.
-Results indicate that 'age', 'body mass index', 'physical activity', and 'years as a taxi driver' are related to the probability of hypertension.
+Results indicate that 'age', 'Body Mass Index', 'physical activity', and 'years as a taxi driver' are related to the probability of hypertension.
 Physical activity was shown to be a protection factor for hypertension, even considering the deleterious effect of time as a taxi driver.
 Our results also determined that the practice of physical activity is influenced by age, level of education and workload.
-It is recommended that programs to combat sedentary lifestyles as well as measures to reduce workloads be developed as strategies to prevent hypertension.
+CONCLUSIONS: It is recommended that programs to combat sedentary lifestyles as well as measures to reduce workloads be developed as strategies to prevent hypertension.

 Original languageEnglish